In this post, we will explain why this location is popular, how to plan your visit, and some nearby attractions you may want to visit.

 There are a total of 138 steps to climb, but if you aren’t sure whether or not you can make it, consider taking the lift which is right next to the metro station.

-The Spanish Steps are typically used as a meeting place where people will relax and take a break.
+The Spanish Steps are typically used as a meeting place where people will relax and take a break, including for many local walking tours.

 The Spanish Steps are a popular meeting place and they can get pretty busy every now and then.
 As a matter of fact, several walking tours begin or end at this location.